vrcx-plugin-system/vrcx-plugin-system/README.md

 - ✅ Use `registerObserver()` for MutationObserver
 - ✅ Use `registerListener()` for addEventListener
 - ✅ Use `registerSubscription()` for Pinia subscriptions
-- ✅ Expose plugin to `window.customjs.pluginName`
+- ✅ Access other plugins via `window.customjs.pluginManager.getPlugin()`
+- ✅ Use `await pluginManager.waitForPlugin()` in start() when depending on other plugins
 - ✅ Call `await super.stop()` in stop()
 - ✅ Use `this.log()`, `this.warn()`, `this.error()`
+- ❌ Don't expose plugin to `window.customjs.pluginName` (use pluginManager instead)
+- ❌ Don't access other plugins via `window.customjs.pluginName` (doesn't exist)
 - ❌ Don't auto-initialize (loader handles it)
 - ❌ Don't use IIFE wrapper at bottom